Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 \section{Quantized universal enveloping algebras}

-In this section we collect background material on quantized universal enveloping algebras.
-We give in particular a detailed account of the construction of the braid group action and PBW-bases, and discuss the finite dimensional representation theory in the setting that $ \mathbb{K} $ field is an arbitrary field and the deformation parameter $ q \in \mathbb{K}^\times $ not a root of unity.
-Our presentation follows mainly the textbooks \cite{Jantzenqg}, \cite{Josephbook} and \cite{Lusztigbook}.
+In this chapter we collect background material on quantized universal enveloping algebras.
+We give in particular a detailed account of the construction of the braid group action and PBW-bases, and discuss the finite dimensional representation theory in the setting that the base field $ \mathbb{K} $ is an arbitrary field and the deformation parameter $ q \in \mathbb{K}^\times $ is not a root of unity.
+Our presentation mainly follows the textbooks \cite{Jantzenqg}, \cite{Josephbook} and \cite{Lusztigbook}.